arielherself/espresso/README.md

 <strong>Fact of the day</strong>: 45,000, the estimated number of jobs that American tech firms have shed this year.
 [Read the full story](https://te.arielherself.xyz/business/2022/10/31/what-went-wrong-with-snap-netflix-and-uber).

 ----------

+## Another jumbo rate rise from the Fed

+America’s Federal Reserve is widely expected to raise interest rates by three-quarters of a percentage point on Wednesday, its fourth straight increase of that magnitude.
+If it does so, the Fed will have lifted short-term rates from a floor of 0% in March to 3.75%, its sharpest tightening since the early 1980s, as it tries to rein in [inflation](https://te.arielherself.xyz/finance-and-economics/2022/10/02/americas-economy-is-too-strong-for-its-own-good), which is above an annual rate of 8%.

+Given that markets have priced in the rate increase, the focus will be on what [Jerome Powell](https://te.arielherself.xyz/podcasts/2022/09/22/chairman-powell-made-clear-there-would-be-more-pain-to-come), the Fed’s chairman, says in a subsequent news conference.
+Look for hints about whether he is ready to slow the pace of tightening, perhaps teeing the Fed up for a half-point rate increase at its next meeting in December.
+But he will also no doubt explain that future decisions depend on data, leaving the Fed wriggle room to deliver yet another jumbo rate rise if inflation remains uncomfortably high.

 ## Infrastructure disasters in India